Photo top of page: Music in the streets on the F

 including Paris, Blois, Lyon, Rheims, Poitiers, Limoges, Saint-Denis

-and plenty more - though rarely in the more modern municipal logos.
+and in the coats of arms of many French departments and towns - though rarely in the more modern municipal logos.
 One

 modern French region, Burgundy, includes fleur-de-lys in its